aspLite/Template/README.md

 Install as a site or virtual directory.
 Enable 32bits applications in your IIS application pool as an MS Access database is used.

 ## Login
-Username: admin@admin.com
+Username: admin@admin.com<br>

-Password: admin (make sure to change that)
+Password: admin

+Make sure to update these credentials right after first login for security reasons.

 ## What?